fletchermoore/drill/README.md

 - remove shortcut that lets user activate Again
 - does Bury make sense or should it be removed? remove probably
 - figure out what lastCard in reviewer does. it's tracking answered card ids.
+- ensure behaves properly when tags are added and removed from cards via editor/browser
+- using .current() vs .active() to retrieve deck. risky?

 ## Bugs

 - On overview, when webview refreshes my tags disappeared
+- empty deck should clear drill cache